fundevogel/kirby3-colorist/README.md

 ## Roadmap
+The `colorist` library has [much more](https://github.com/joedrago/colorist/blob/master/docs/Usage.md) to offer, and more options will be made available in time - if one of it's many features you really feel is missing, feel free to open a PR!

 - [ ] Add tests
 - [x] ~~Add hooks for file upload/update~~
 - [x] ~~Add tag for editor use~~
 - [x] ~~Add compatibility with 'Focus' plugin by @flokosiol~~
-- [ ] Add methods for editing ICC color profile
+- [x] Add methods for editing ICC color profile

 ## Credits